JBT Marel Corporation research snapshot

 LevelValueWhy it matters

-Near support$113 to $116This zone covers the 52-week low and appears to be a demand area where the stock found buying interest.
+Deeper support$113 to $116This zone covers the 52-week low of $113.67 and represents a demand area where the stock previously found buying interest.

 JBTM AI trading strategy